tdwg/bdq/tg2/_review/docs/supplement/index.md

 ### 2.1 Definition of CORE

-**Rewrite to cover initial product of TG3 shaping what became Temporal-Spatial use case, then expansion to other use cases**

 'CORE' in the context of this standard implies that the tests are informative, simple to implement, are mandatory for enhancements/amendments, have ‘power’ in that they will not likely result in 0% or 100% of all records failing or passing, are widely applicable across sub-disciplines within the biodiversity domain, may elevate the significance of an issue (e.g., no value for dcterms:license) or they may be 'aspirational' in the sense of encouraging priority developments in the biodiversity informatics domain (e.g., testing for any annotations against a record).

 The scope of CORE was also developed from the user needs analysis of BDQ Task Group 3, (Data Quality Use Cases: Rees & Nicholls 2020).
 The CORE tests largely cover data quality with regards to what organism has occurred where, at what place and time, and a subset of Darwin Core terms that we considered to be critical metadata about occurrence records.